esillart/Kernel-Elevator/README.md

 •Special considerations or anything I should know when grading your solution◦Any completed extra credit must be documented in the README to receive credit:

+- UNKNOWN SPECIFICS ABOUT WHAT YOU MEANT FOR "sleep between loading" we assumed you meant sleep 2 at each individual floor.
+  -We assumed you meant the total serviced based on the floor they got off not the floor they started on.